|William Rufus King|

 April 7, 1933 – Prohibition in the United States was repealed for beer of no more than 3.2 percent alcohol by weight, eight months before the ratification of the XXI amendment.

-April 7, 1934 – The community baseball teams at Rabb and Herbert in Conecuh County, Ala. were scheduled to play at the baseball diamond at Rabb.
+April 7, 1934 – The community baseball teams at Rabb and Herbert in Conecuh County, Ala. were scheduled to play at the baseball diamond in the Rabb community.

 April 7, 1937 – NFL wide receiver Gail Cogdill was born in Worland, Wyoming.
 He would go on to play for Washington State, the Detroit Lions, the Baltimore Colts and the Atlanta Falcons.